 Picture from Askja Private Tour

 Today, Askja is best known for the vast lake in the caldera, formed in this eruption.
-In spite of its altitude, it remained warm for many years, though these days is frozen for much of the year.
-Adjacent to it, however, is a smaller, geothermal lake in another caldera that's called Víti, which is warm enough to bathe in.
+Despite its altitude, it remained warm for many years, though these days, it is frozen for much of the year.
+However, adjacent to it is a smaller geothermal lake in another caldera called Víti, which is warm enough to bathe in.

 Picture by Regína Hrönn Ragnarsdóttir

-Krafla is a particularly active volcano in north Iceland, having erupted 29 times since settlement; nine of these eruptions, however, occurred between 1975 and 1984.
+Krafla is a particularly active volcano in north Iceland, having erupted 29 times since settlement; nine of these eruptions occurred between 1975 and 1984.
 It is also renowned for a lake in its crater, which oddly also has the name Víti.
-The main difference is that Víti in Krafla is a cold lake as opposed to Víti in Askja, which is geothermally heated.
-Víti in Krafla also has a gorgeous emerald blue colour.
+The main difference is that Víti in Krafla is a cold lake instead of Víti in Askja, which is geothermally heated.
+Víti in Krafla also has a gorgeous emerald blue color.

 Krafla is a popular attraction in the Mývatn area, visited on many tours due to its proximity to the hot-spring area of Námafjall.
-It is 818 meters high at its highest peak, two kilometres deep, and its caldera has a diameter of ten kilometres.
+It is 818 meters high at its highest peak, two kilometers deep, and its caldera has a diameter of ten kilometers.

 Picture by Wolfgang Hasselmann

 Another popular volcano in the north of Iceland is called Hverfjall or Hverfell: both are accepted names.
-It has not erupted for about 4500 years, in spite of the volcanic activity surrounding it.
+It has not erupted for about 4500 years, despite the volcanic activity surrounding it.

-Hverfjall's is well-loved due to the fact that it is easy to hike for anyone comfortable on their feet; the crater is easily accessible from the Ring Road, and just one kilometre in diameter.
+Hverfjall's is well-loved because it is easy to hike for anyone comfortable on their feet; the crater is easily accessible from the Ring Road and just one kilometer in diameter.
 It only takes about an hour to walk the rim of this popular tephra cone, and it's situated right next to Lake Mývatn.